|Nutrition Facts (per serving)|

 |Vitamin C 3mg||13%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Kids love fish sticks, but they're not exactly the most glamorous of dinners.
 Enter this cornflake-crusted cod—it's close enough to those beloved fish sticks that children won't turn their noses up at them, but still a bit more grown-up in flavor and texture.

-Dip each cod filet in the liquid, shaking off the excess, and then into the cornflakes, turning to ensure the whole filet is coated.
+Dip each cod fillet in the egg mixture, shaking off the excess, and then into the cornflake and butter mixture, turning to ensure the whole fillet is coated.
 Shake off any extra flakes and place on the prepared baking sheet.

 Bake 15 to 20 minutes, until the fish is opaque throughout and flakes easily with a fork.
 The baking time will depend on how thick the fillets are.
 Check at 15 minutes.
 If not done, continue baking, checking every 2 minutes until done.